Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 To ensure you’re buying the right product, always read the fine print on the bag.
 If the label does not explicitly say “Calcium Carbonate” or list “Barn Lime,” “Garden Lime,” or “Agricultural Lime,” choose a different product.
 Avoid any product labeled “Builder’s Lime” or “Slaked Lime,” as these are usually the caustic hydrated form.

 Is Barn Lime Safe for Chickens?
-Understanding Risk vs. Benefit
+Understanding What Lime Is Safe for Chickens

-Yes, barn lime (CaCO3) is safe for animals when used correctly.
+Yes, barn lime (CaCO3) is safe for chickens and other animals when used correctly.
+The only lime that is safe is agricultural lime (calcium carbonate).
 Correct use minimizes respiratory exposure and prevents ingestion.

 Respiratory Safety and Your Health